 Webhooks

-Receive real-time notifications about events in your Sematryx account via webhooks.
+Receive real-time notifications about optimization events in your Sematryx account via webhooks.
+Get notified when optimizations start, complete, fail, or when important status changes occur.

 Overview